 "Oh, no. He's playing yenta."
 She glanced at him; he seemed to know the reference.
 "Just for the record, you're safe from me."

 "That is good to know.
 However, I do not feel in danger."

 She laughed.
 "Well, that's a switch."
 She sipped her drink.
 "I don't suppose you dance?"

 She smiled.
 "I bet you can though.
 Amanda probably made you go to ballroom-dance class, where all the Vulcan boys made fun of you after school.
 They taunted you with cries of, 'Your intelligence is substandard, and your mother dresses you funny.'"

 He actually looked amused.
 "You have a vivid imagination, Doctor."

 "It's true.
 I do."
 He'd be embarrassed if he knew just how vivid.
-In the past, he'd been a favorite fantasy.
-Thank god that was in the past.
+He'd once been a favorite fantasy.
+Thank God that was in the past.

 "Do you enjoy dancing?"

 "There is a definite imbalance in the male-female ratio.
 I am sure someone will ask you momentarily."